mananapr/dotfiles/README.md

 - Text Editor: `vim`
 - Theme: `Arc`
 - Video Player: `mpv`
-- Web Browser: `Firefox-ESR`
+- Web Browser: `Firefox-ESR` and `Firefox Nightly`
 - Window Manager: `i3-gaps` and `openbox`
-- Lock Screen: `i3lock-fancy`
+- Lock Screen: Modified version of `i3lock-fancy`

-I also use a tint2 panel which has a fully transparent background and is set on auto-hide.
+I occasionally use a tint2 panel which has a fully transparent background and is set on auto-hide.